d4 d6 chess

 - Place your "third Cavalo".
 This is only allowed if both of your Cavalos are in the waiting area and your starting area contains at least one empty square.
 Remove one of your Cavalos from the board, and place the other Cavalo on any empty square of choice in your starting area.

-I wrote a weak engine in Python that can play this game with some minor modifications to the rules.
+Furthermore, I wrote a weak engine in Python that can play this game (from the start, not just 2 men) with some minor modifications to the rules.
 It uses brute force search and null move pruning.

 This 'user submitted' page is a collaboration between the posting user and the Chess Variant Pages.
 Registered contributors to the Chess Variant Pages have the ability to post their own works, subject to review and editing by the Chess Variant Pages Editorial Staff.